trentlarson/P2P-Docs/README.md

  * allow to open the file location for any file (or repo?) [small] [middle]
  * look for Dropbox/AeroFS/other sharing folders and recommend for new repository
  * option to auto-copy from incoming to home
- * enable/disable family history functionality: "you" in settings, search?
  * look for genealogy (eg. .GED) files and recommend for new identity
  * search for stories (locally)
    * search for data within tree, ie. restricted sets of files rather than all